-For the years ended 31 December 2018, 2019 and 2020, our investment banking income was RMB24,002 million, RMB23,860 million and RMB21,460 million, respectively, representing a decrease of 0.6 per cent. from 2018 to 2019, and a further decrease of 10.1 per cent. from 2019 to 2020 which is mainly because we persisted in business transformation and implementation of fee reduction and profit concession policies although we were hit by the COVID-19 pandemic.
+For the years ended 31 December 2019, 2020 and 2021, our investment banking income was RMB23,860 million, RMB21,460 million and RMB22,416 million, respectively, representing a decrease of 10.1 per cent. from 2019 to 2020 which is mainly because we persisted in business transformation and implementation of fee reduction and profit concession policies although we were hit by the COVID-19 pandemic, and an increase of 4.5 per cent. from 2020 to 2021, mainly due to the income increase from service lines including the securitization service.

-In 2020, we acted as the lead underwriter for 2,632 Chinese bond projects with a total value of RMB1,904,204 million, preserving our No. 1 position in the market in terms of domestic leading underwriting scale.
+In 2021, we acted as the lead underwriter for 2,673 Chinese bond projects with a total value of RMB1,807,765 million, preserving our No. 1 position in the market in terms of domestic leading underwriting scale for the fifteenth consecutive year.
+We also acted as the lead underwriter for a total of RMB81,357 million worth of Environmental, Social and Governance ("ESG") bonds such as green bonds (including carbon neutrality bonds), sustainability-linked bonds and rural revitalization bonds, ranking first in the market.